 Today I released mule.
-It intended for use with Google Go.
+It is intended for use with Google Go.
 In Go it is a common pattern that your project compiles into a single binary without any external dependencies.
 But often you need some external resources as images for example.
 These remain external and may need to be updated separately on any change

 So I wrote mule.
 Using it you can embed your resource into go code.
 You will need to run mule on that resource file to create a corresponding Go source file.
 That file exposes a function, which returns the resource as a